heronsousa/spotify-lyrics/README.md

 ## 📱 Project

 Spotify Lyrics is an android app that fetches the lyrics of the currently playing Spotify song.
+Application developed for the purpose of studying and practice some concepts, any advice or suggestions will be much appreciated and welcomed.

 ## 👨‍💻 Technologies